-The Aurizona Project is located in Brazil and the Santa Elena Project is located in Mexico, and as such the Projects are exposed to various levels of political, economic and other risks and uncertainties.
+The Aurizona Project is located in Brazil, the Santa Elena Project is located in Mexico, and the Summit Mine is located in the United States of America, and as such the Projects are exposed to various levels of political, economic and other risks and uncertainties.
 These risks and uncertainties include, but are not limited to, terrorism, hostage taking, military repression, crime, political instability, currency controls, extreme fluctuations in currency exchange rates, high rates of inflation, labour unrest, the risks of war or civil unrest, expropriation and nationalization, renegotiation or nullification of existing concessions, licenses, permits, approvals and contracts, illegal mining, changes in taxation policies, restrictions on foreign exchange and repatriation, and changing political conditions, and governmental regulations.
-Changes, if any, in mining or investment policies or shifts in political attitude in Mexico, Brazil, or Canada may adversely affect the operations or profitability of the Projects in these countries.
+Changes, if any, in mining or investment policies or shifts in political attitude in Mexico, Brazil, or the United States of America may adversely affect the operations or profitability of the Projects in these countries.
 Operations may be affected in varying degrees by government regulations with respect to, but not limited to, restrictions on production, price controls, export controls, currency remittance, income taxes, expropriation of property, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use, mine safety and the rewarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.
 Failure to comply strictly with applicable laws, regulations and local practices relating to mineral right applications and tenure, could result in loss, reduction or expropriation of entitlements, or the imposition of additional local or foreign parties as joint venture partners with carried or other interests.
 The occurrence of these various factors and uncertainties cannot be accurately predicted and could have an adverse effect on the Projects.